OXAYAZA/Alpha-Counter/README.md

 ## αProgressCircle Usage
-__αProgressCircle__ requires an initial SVG image size of 100 by 100 pixels.
-The width and height attributes can be anything but the viewbox attribute should be `0 0 100 100`.
-There must also be at least one SVG element with a clipped class.
+__αProgressCircle__ requires at least one SVG element with a clipped class.

 HTML markup for progress circle:
 ```html